cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/set-up-warp.md

 The Cloudflare Zero Trust dashboard will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.

 As you complete the [Cloudflare Zero Trust onboarding](/setup), you will be asked to create a [team name](/glossary#team-name) for your organization.
-You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's CCloudflare Zero Trust instance.
+You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's Cloudflare Zero Trust instance.

 ### 2. Set up a login method.